EavesofIT/eavesofit.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Why you should listen to me
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is AJ Eaves.
+I am a techy person through and through.

-- I rock a great mustache
+- I am deeply interested in DevOps and making Devs lives better
-- I'm extremely loyal to my family
+- I passionate about volunteering and making my community a better place

 What else do you need?

 ### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+I went to the college for IT with a keen interest in the virtualization and the cloud.
+I became more interested in cloud by the time I graduated and focused on getting a job in that area of the field.